 Otherwise, the images taken on the Time Clock are only used in transit to send to the facial recognition service and are not stored.
 The geometric distance between primary facial features is stored and used to calculate similarity.
 If you wish to read up on the AWS Data Privacy statement, you can do so here, and if you have any questions feel free to chat with our team.

 Are there any country/state specific laws for capturing and storing biometric data?

-Please check your local geographical laws regarding storage and usage of biometric data.
-As a minimum we suggest you communicate usage of this feature with your employees.
+Please check your local geographical laws regarding the storage and usage of biometric data.
+As a minimum, we suggest you communicate usage of this feature with your team members.

-Note that once an employee is archived or removes their consent, we will delete their biometric data.
+Note that once a team member is archived or removes their consent, we will delete their biometric data.

 Will I be charged to use the Deputy Android Face Unlock feature?

 There will be no charge for this feature.

 Is this feature supported on other Android devices?